-In accordance with the Privacy Rule enacted pursuant to Gramm-Leach-Bliley Act (GLB), prior to disclosing consumer non-public personal information to a service provider, a financial institution must enter into a contract with the service provider prohibiting the service provider from disclosing or using the information other than to carry out the purposes for which the information was disclosed.
-Under the Safeguards Rule enacted pursuant to GLB, prior to allowing a service provider access to customer personal information, the financial institution must take reasonable steps to ensure that the service provider is capable of maintaining appropriate safeguards, and require the service provider by contract to implement and maintain such safeguards.
+Under the Privacy Rule enacted pursuant to the Gramm-Leach-Bliley Act (GLB), before disclosing consumer non-public personal information to a service provider, a financial institution must enter into a contract with the service provider prohibiting the service provider from disclosing or using the information other than to carry out the purposes for which the information was disclosed.
+Under the Safeguards Rule enacted under the GLB, before allowing a service provider access to customer personal information, the financial institution must take reasonable steps to ensure that the service provider is capable of maintaining appropriate safeguards, and require the service provider by contract to implement and maintain such safeguards.

-State information security laws
+State information security and privacy laws

-A number of states impose a general information security standard on businesses that maintain personal information.
+Several states impose a general information security standard on businesses that maintain personal information.
 These states have laws requiring companies to implement reasonable information security measures.
 California law and Massachusetts law require organisations that disclose personal information to service providers to include contractual obligations that those entities maintain reasonable security procedures.
-The California Consumer Privacy Act (CCPA) prescribes additional content to be included in contracts with service providers.
+The California Consumer Privacy Act (CCPA) prescribes additional content be included in contracts with service providers.